Rianto-RNT/rnt-go-mastery/README.md

   - The character encoding scheme ASCII which is a Unicode subset, comprises 128 code points.
   - A string is a series of bytes values.
 A string is a slice of bytes and any byte slice can be encoded in a string value.
   - The Go terminology for code points is runes .
 A rune represent a single unicode character.
 Rune 0x61 in hexadecimal represents the rune literal ‘a’.
+- Runes and Strings.
+Decoding strings byte by byte and rune by rune

 ### number) rnt-example-point